S & C Corp + Partnership Business Tax Preparation

 You should, however, be aware that forming an LLC Partnership, S or C Corp might subject your business to additional state taxes.
 Certain states (California for instance) subject LLCs to a “franchise tax” in addition to a typical income tax.

-We explain LLC S & C Corp & Partnership business tax prep rules, interaction with personal returns & how to legally make rules work in your favor.
+We explain LLC S & C Corp & Partnership business tax preparation rules, interaction with personal returns & how to legally make rules work in your favor.

 Where Should You Form Your LLC?